MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 }
 ```
 > [!NOTE]
-> We recommand that you save your JsON file for later use.
+> We recommand that you save your JSON file for later use.

 ## Sign your package